 Starring David Niven, Kim Hunter, Roger Livesey, Raymond Massey, Marius Goring

 Awaiting his inevitable crash and death, an RAF pilot, Peter Carter (Niven), speaks with an American radio operator, June (Hunter), and the two connect.
 When miraculously Peter survives, he finds June, and they fall in love.
 However, his survival was due to a celestial error made by a relatively new angel, and heaven intends to correct it by taking Peter into the afterlife.
 Thus begins a sort of heavenly courtroom drama in which Peter with the help of the saintly Dr. Reeves (Roger Livesey is wonderful in this role), makes his case to stay on Earth with the woman he loves.
 The movie alternates between color and black and white, but that’s just one of its numerous creative touches that make it a great film.
-Each actor is fantastic, down to Raymond Massey in maybe 15 minutes of screen time playing the prosecutor in heaven (a patriot during the American Revolution, he hates the British making him biases towards Peter).
+Each actor is fantastic, down to Raymond Massey in maybe 15 minutes of screen time playing the prosecutor in heaven (a patriot during the American Revolution, he hates the British making him biased towards Peter).
 Made during Powell and Pressburger’s prime when they were making masterpiece after masterpiece.